 Certificates are important

-When visiting the well-appointed office of a doctor or dentist, it is not unusual to see their college degrees proudly mounted on the wall.
+When visiting the well-appointed office of a doctor or dentist, you will be seeing a lot of certificates of their hard earned expertise.
+It is not unusual to see their college degrees or custom engraved plaques proudly displayed.
 This is not just done as a form of decoration, but to provide assurance to their patients that this individual has been well trained in the field of medicine or dentistry in which they practice.
 Business men and women should take a hint from their physicians in this area.

 When earning a new certificate after taking a course, it is beneficial to make one’s superiors and subordinates aware of this achievement.
 Without being overly boastful, encouraging employees to display their certificate is a wonderful way to introduce others to these new found skills.
 If a manager has completed a course in negotiation training for business professionals, this makes others aware that this individual has advanced in the field.
 Unlike other members of management who may not be qualified to settle a dilemma, a manager with skills in negotiation training is held in high esteem.